 Take the Plunge in the Natural Pools of Garachico

 One of the most memorable moments of the trip was my ‘graceful’ plunge into the natural pools on the west coast of the island.
 Once I gathered my dignity, floating in the clear turquoise water was serene.
+The rock pools allow for a safe swimming area (with lifeguards in the summer) next to visitors necessities like shopping and dining!

 Things to do in Tenerife with the Adventure Junkies in your Pack